-Wait approx. 20-30 minutes then re check & write down the numbers.
+Wait approximately 20-30 minutes then re-check and write down the numbers.
 If the numbers are different, then you have a water leak.
 If they are the same then you do NOT have a water leak.

-If the numbers are different, check your taps & toilets inside & outside of the home.
+If the numbers are different, check your taps and toilets inside and outside of the home.
 If you do not see any obvious signs of a water leak, then you may have a concealed water leak.

 Leaking taps, toilets, hot water systems or appliances.